Option 1: View demo data

 :

-((gene expr == 0) OR (RNA VAF == 0)) AND low expression criteria not met
+((gene expr == 0) OR (RNA VAF == 0)) AND low expression criteria fail

-Here we list out the exact criteria for passing each respective filter:
+Here we list out the exact logic for passing each respective criteria:

 (allele expr >= allele expr cutoff) OR (rna_vaf == 'NA') OR (gene_expr == 'NA')

-VAF Clonal Filter:
+VAF Clonal Criteria:

 (dna vaf < vaf subclonal) OR (dna_vaf == 'NA')